morgoe/yogaruka/private-classes.md

 </section>

 <section markdown="1" class="Longform Longform--blogpost">
-You and your teacher will discuss the regularity of your private sessions, as well as how often you might like to come to group classes.
+You and your facilitator will discuss the regularity of your private sessions, as well as how often you might like to come to group sessions.

 Each session is tailored to your specific needs so that when you go into a group class you know exactly what to do based on your body and unique needs.

-All private sessions begin with a full anatomical assessment.
+Your first private session will begin with a full anatomical assessment.
 Private sessions may include any of the following practices or modalities:

+- Hatha yoga/Flow
-- Hatha/Flow
+- Yoga Therapy
 - Stretch Therapy ™
-- Yoga Therapy
+- Somatic modalities
-- Breathing techniques (Pranayama, Sufi breath, etc)
+- Mixed breathing techniques
+- Clinical contemporary Pilates
 - Mindfulness, Meditation, Relaxation

 Private sessions can be held at one of the Yogaruka studios (during times when group classes are not in session), at the client's domicile (upon request, and evaluating additional costs for the extra time and transport) or on Zoom.